 Towards the turn of the millennium, the activities drew to a close and it was difficult to maintain the joint efforts among the individual members.
 Therefore, in 2002 the European council was transformed into an umbrella organisation for regional and/or national associations.
 The presidency of the European council is performed for a period of three years by the member countries by turns.
-The CTGCE will until 2019 be under the chair of Germany.
+The CTGCE will until 2021 be under the chair of Great Britain.

 Despite great variation in terms of resources and staffing between the different national/regional associations, the European council has developed into a positive and fruitful forum with increasing knowledge sharing across Europe.
 Today the council counts 12 member countries.